Gustav Langenscheidt: Work

 Together with Charles Toussaint Langenscheidt developed a self-learning method, which he published in 1856 under the title Unterrichtsbriefe zur Erlernung der französischen Sprache ("Teaching letters for learning the French language").
 Langenscheidt had copied the idea of such a teaching method and especially the sales strategy of William Cobbett.
 Since no publisher was interested in this teaching work, Langenscheidt himself established a publishing house on October 1, 1856.
-These correspondence lessons became very popular and were widely read, so today Langenscheidt can be considered the "Father of distance education."
+These correspondence lessons became very popular and were widely read, so today Langenscheidt can be considered the "father of distance education".

 In 1857 Langenscheidt was appointed chief writer of the 11th Infantry Brigade in Berlin.
 In 1861, together with Carl Dalen and Henry Lloyd, Langenscheidt published "English lessons letters" (similar in structure to the French).
-From 1867 Langenscheidt Publishing Group had its own printing press.
+From 1867 Langenscheidt Publishing Group had its printing press.